frectonz/taqsir/README.md

 # Taqsir

 Taqsir is "shorten" translated to Arabic.
 According to Google Translate.
+It's a simple URL shortener API.

 ## Usage